-El Sol Academy, a dual-immersion charter school founded in 2001 with 110 students, and now enrolls 1,000 students in preschool through eighth grade.
-Despite constant adjustments to the educational landscape, El Sol Academy continues to grow in both size and achievement with high expectations for our students' success.
+El Sol Academy, a dual-immersion charter school founded in 2001 with 110 students, now enrolls over 1,000 students in preschool through eighth grade.
+El Sol Academy continues to grow in both size and achievement with high expectations for our students' success.

-This year our school earned the 2019-2020 Educational Results Partnership (ERP) Honor Roll School for our high achievement in student success.
-El Sols' dedication earned awards: Bright Spot Awardee by The White House Initiative on Educational Excellence for Hispanics, the California Charter School of the Year, a California Distinguished School, a Title I Academic Achievement Awardee, a California Association for Bilingual Educators Seal of Excellence Award, and a Campaign for Business & Education Excellence (CBEE) STAR awardee.
+This year our school earned the 2023-2024 Educational Results Partnership (ERP) Honor Roll School for our high achievement in student success, and we were recognized as one of America's Healthiest Schools from the Alliance for a Healthier Generation.
+El Sols' dedication has earned awards such as: Bright Spot Awardee by The White House Initiative on Educational Excellence for Hispanics, the California Charter School of the Year, a multiple awardee of the California Distinguished School, Title I Academic Achievement Awardee, a California Association for Bilingual Educators Seal of Excellence Award, and a Campaign for Business & Education Excellence (CBEE) STAR awardee.